wp-plugins/wptouch/readme.txt

 = 2.7, 2.8, 2.9+ =
 You can install *WPtouch* directly from the WordPress admin!
 Visit the *Plugins/Add New* page and search for 'WPtouch'.
 Click to install.

-Once installed and activated visit the WPtouch admin page (*Settings/WPtouch*) to customize your WPtouch appearance.
+Once installed and activated visit the WPtouch admin page (*Settings/WPtouch*) to customize your WPtouch installation's appearance.

 = WordPress MU =